Aubrey Beardsley: Work

 Beardsley had six years of creative output, which can be divided into several periods, identified by the form of his signature.
 In the early period, his work is mostly unsigned.
 During 1891 and 1892, he progressed to using his initials A.V.B.
 In mid-1892, the period of Le Morte d'Arthur and The Bon Mots, he used a Japanese-influenced mark that became progressively more graceful, sometimes accompanied by A.B. in block capitals.

 He co-founded The Yellow Book with American writer Henry Harland, and for the first four editions, he served as art editor and produced the cover designs and many illustrations for the magazine.
 He was aligned with Aestheticism, the British counterpart of Decadence and Symbolism.
 Most of his images are done in ink and feature large dark areas contrasted with large blank ones as well as areas of fine detail contrasted with areas with none at all.

 Beardsley was the most controversial artist of the Art Nouveau era, renowned for his dark and perverse images and grotesque erotica, which were the main themes of his later work.
+He satirized Victorian values regarding sex, which at the time highly valued respectability, and men's fear of female superiority, as the women's movement made gains in economic rights and occupational and educational opportunities by the 1880s.

 His illustrations were in black and white against a white background.
 Some of his drawings, inspired by Japanese shunga artwork, featured enormous genitalia.
 His most famous erotic illustrations concerned themes of history and mythology; these include his illustrations for a privately printed edition of Aristophanes' Lysistrata and his drawings for Oscar Wilde's play Salome, which eventually premiered in Paris in 1896.
 Other major illustration projects included an 1896 edition of The Rape of the Lock by Alexander Pope.